"*" indicates required fields

 Why would I need to get my dentures rebased?

-- Your dentures aren’t fitting comfortably
+- Your dentures no longer fit comfortably

-- You’ve damaged or broken your dentures
+- Your dentures have been damaged or broken

 Can I reline my dentures myself?